Exploring The Link Between Irritable Bowel Syndrome (IBS) And Anxiety

 How common is IBS anxiety?

 Although exact numbers can vary, IBS often occurs alongside anxiety disorders.
 In a 2017 study, researchers looked at a sample of 50 patients with IBS and found that 44% also showed symptoms of anxiety.
+The authors declare no conflict of interest or bias that may have affected the results of the study.

-How does IBS affect the brain?
+How does IBS affect thinking and mental health?

 Given the gut-brain axis, IBS can have a range of effects on thinking and mental health.
 Examples may include: